 Two types of capacity plannings are finite capacity planning and infinite capacity loading.
-Both systems have their own benefits and drawbacks.
-Depending on the resources available companies can implement the method.
+Both systems have their benefits and drawbacks.
+Depending on the resources available, companies can implement the method.

-Before implementing it is necessary to know about the differences between them.
+Before implementing, it is necessary to know about the differences between them.
 First, let us know about finite loading and infinite capacity planning.

 Difference between infinite loading and finite capacity loading

 Finite capacity loading finds out the finite amount of resources available to produce finished items or services to deliver to the customer.
 So it plans the production process or service activities by considering the available resources.
 Hence in the finite capacity loading, overload of capacity will not occur.

 Infinite capacity loading does not notice resource limitations and plans the production process or service activities by considering lead times.
 Hence in infinite capacity loading, overload of capacity will occur.

 The finite capacity planning method generates a more realistic schedule for the production process than the infinite capacity loading.

 What is the example of a business with infinite loading?

 An example of a business with infinite loading is an online retail supplier.

 What are examples of businesses with finite loading?